Use what you learned there to help those most in need here…

 RSPH greatly values the experience, perspective and service of all RPCV students.
 Those selected as Paul D. Coverdell Fellows receive an award package including: partial tuition scholarship, Rollins Earn and Learn (REAL) award, and a practicum award.
 The award package is provided to Coverdell Fellows in order to facilitate community-engaged learning programs, including activities on campus and in the Atlanta community.

 What does it mean to be a Coverdell Fellow?

 Coverdell Fellows are members of the Scholars in Action Program.
 Per the National Peace Corps Office, all Paul D. Coverdell Fellows are required to complete a 150 hour internship by the time they graduate from RSPH.
 These hours encompass service to a community partner, contributions to Scholars in Action and the RSPH Community, and professional development:

-- Complete 30 Service Hours through the Clarkston-Rollins Connection (ClaRC) each semester: Collaborate and foster relationships with at least one of our community partner organizations in Clarkston, GA!
+- Complete 30 Service Hours with a community partner each semester: Collaborate and foster relationships with at least one of our community partner organizations!